Highlights Of The Program

 • Unlocking new potential for drugging currently inaccessible intracellular targets

-• Advancing synthetic biology to enable novel modalities for intracellular therapies
+• Leveraging synthetic biology to enable novel modalities for intracellular therapies

 09:35 - 09:40